Insured Through Work? Save Money on Health Costs

 How it helps save money: The money you deposit into your FSA comes out of your paycheck before any taxes have been taken out.
 So your FSA money is tax-free.
 You can also make withdrawals without paying taxes as long as you spend the money on qualified medical expenses -- health care or products on an IRS-approved list.

 Another way it helps: With an FSA, you can spend money that you've committed to the account before you've saved it.
-For instance, if you decide at the start of the benefit year to put $2,500 in your FSA, and you have a $1,000 expense in January, you can still use your FSA to pay, even though you would've only paid one month into the account.
+For instance, if you decide at the start of the benefit year to put $2,500 in your FSA, and you have a $1,000 expense in January, you can still use your FSA to pay, even though you would have only paid one month into the account.

 Warnings: FSAs are considered “use or lose” accounts.You must spend the money you commit to the FSA during the benefit year or you'll lose it.
 Sometimes employers offer a grace period of a few months to give employees extra time to spend the money.
 Also, last year the U.S. Treasury Department and IRS allowed employers to let workers carry over up to $500 of unused FSA funds to the next year.
 Employers can offer you either a grace period or the carryover option, but not both.
 Also, they are not required to offer either.